-- Updates safeguarding policies (safeguarding, child protection, online safety, safer recruitment, code of conduct, etc) annually in line with the Local Safeguarding Partnership and statutory requirements - Ensures that all staff sign to indicate that they have read and understood: - Keeping Children Safe in Education 2021 (Part 1 for all staff; Part 1, Part 5, Annex A and C for all classroom-based staff) - The child protection and safeguarding policy - The staff behaviour policy (code of conduct) - The behaviour policy including de-escalation tactics, and are trained on acceptable restraint - St Saviour's safeguarding response to children who go missing from education - The role of the designated safeguarding lead & how to get in touch - Ensures that the child protection and safeguarding policy and procedures are reviewed and updated at least annually, working with the whole school community of pupils, parents, staff, volunteers and governors and/or proprietors regarding this. - Keeps a record of staff attendance at child protection training.
+- Updates safeguarding policies (safeguarding, child protection, online safety, safer recruitment, code of conduct, etc) annually in line with the Local Safeguarding Partnership and statutory requirements - Ensure staff sign to indicate that they have read and understood: - Keeping Children Safe in Education 2022 Part 1 or Annex A (whichever is applicable). - The child protection and safeguarding policy - The staff behaviour policy (code of conduct) - The behaviour policy including de-escalation tactics, and are trained on acceptable restraint - St Saviour's safeguarding response to children who go missing from education - The role of the designated safeguarding lead & how to get in touch - Ensures that the child protection and safeguarding policy and procedures are reviewed and updated at least annually, working with the whole school/college community of pupils, parents, staff, volunteers and governors and/or proprietors regarding this. - Keeps a record of staff attendance at child protection training.